mhammond/pywin32/README.md

 The following steps are performed when making a new release - this is mainly to form a checklist so mhammond doesn't forget what to do :)

-* Ensure CHANGES.txt has everything worth noting, commit it.
+* Ensure CHANGES.txt has everything worth noting.
+Update the header to reflect the about-to-be released build and date, commit it.

 * Update setup.py with the new build number.

-* Execute build.bat, wait forever, test the artifacts.
+* Execute `make.bat`, wait forever, test the artifacts.

 * Upload .whl artifacts to pypi - we do this before pushing the tag because they might be rejected for an invalid `README.md`.
 Done via `py -3.? -m twine upload dist/*XXX*.whl`.